dmayes403/timesheet_walkthrough/unit-07/pt1-reactive-form-setup.md

-# Reactive Form Controls and Custom Validation
+# Reactive Form Control Setup

 ## Introduction
 During the creation of this application, we will be using both reactive forms and template driven forms.
 Today we will be focusing a single input using a reactive form control and how to also apply custom validation on the input.